lysardz/Modular-Tweening-System/README.md

 - **Swappable animation states** for any **material.**
 - **Inspector level state creation** - immediately create, name and edit new states.
 - **Assign triggers with state data** in code when needed.
+- Animates MBP's, with shared material on objects.
 - Capable of expanding toward **object transform tweening states**, or **any values needing lerping in code.**
 ## Goals of this project.
 The original purpose of making this system, was to drive the animation of an SDF button project I had made.